Decision table for Microsoft 365 Business Basic, Standard, Premium vs Enterprise E3/E5 for Canadian and BC SMBs, plus when to upgrade.

 The Two Tiers: A Clear Distinction

-Microsoft 365 Business plans are designed for organisations with up to 300 users.
+Microsoft 365 Business plans are designed for organisations with up to 300 users, as outlined in Microsoft’s official plan comparison.
 There are four plans within this tier: Business Basic, Apps for Business, Business Standard, and Business Premium.
 Business Premium is the highest-tier Business plan and includes advanced security features including Microsoft Defender for Business, Intune device management, and Azure AD Premium P1.

 Microsoft 365 Enterprise plans have no user cap and are designed for larger organisations or those with more demanding compliance, security, and management requirements.
 Enterprise plans include E1, E3, and E5, with E5 being the most comprehensive and including Microsoft Defender for Office 365 Plan 2, advanced compliance tools, and Power BI Pro.